 As other Asian countries like India begin shunning the Cryptocurrency market, recent reports suggest Russia is taking a largely different approach with the economist, Vladislav Ginko, claiming the Kremlin is looking to pump $10 billion into Bitcoin, whilst placing cryptocurrency legislation as an imperative for 2019.

-Now, according to the Telegraph, the Kremlin are set to invest heavily into the crypto market, quoting Ginko the economist at the Russian Presidential Academy of National Economy and Public Administration, a state-funded institution as saying:
+Now, according to the Telegraph, the Kremlin is set to invest heavily into the crypto market, quoting Ginko the economist at the Russian Presidential Academy of National Economy and Public Administration, a state-funded institution as saying:

 “[The] Russian government is about to make a step to start diversifying financial reserves into Bitcoin.”Ginko, The Telegraph